-Activity 1 Answers Activity 4 Answers a) True b) False c) True d) Yes e) Yes a) Price Floor is a govt.
-Induced price when Activity 2.
-Answer to limit or lower the price of the commodity a) 0.33 b) true below the equilibrium price Activity 3 Answers a) To protect it from getting too expensive for poor people b) Price Ceiling is govt.
-Imposed price control when the price of the commodity is too high or beyond anyone's capacity to pay while Price Floor is govt. controlled price to b) Price of life saving medicines set a minimum level on the price of goods c) The price falls below the equilibrium price and commodity in the market Answers of Self-Assessment Questions 1.
-Life-Saving drugs/Medicines, Public transport prices, Prices of Food items 2.
-If the price of Coffee increase, demand for tea will increase and vice versa.
-3. Price of both tea and coffee will remain same 4.
+Activity 4 Answers

+- a) Price Floor is a govt.
+Induced price when to limit or lower the price of the commodity below the equilibrium price - b) Price Ceiling is govt.
+Imposed price control when the price of the commodity is too high or beyond anyone's capacity to pay while Price Floor is govt. controlled price to set a minimum level on the price of goods and commodity in the market

+Answers of Self-Assessment Questions

+- 1. Life-Saving drugs/Medicines, Public transport prices, Prices of Food items - 2.
+If the price of Coffee increase, demand for tea will increase and vice versa. - 3.
+Price of both tea and coffee will remain same - 4.
 Yes

 - 1. In India, the government tries to put a price ceiling on various commodities to deal with inflation.
 Make a list of all those commodities, goods and services where the government has put a price ceiling in recent times. - 2.
 How the changes in the price of coffee will affect the demand for tea, given that both these goods are substitutes? - 3.
 If the demand for both coffee and tea increases by the same amount, how it will affect their price? - 4.
 Minimum wage policy of the Indian government is an example of a price ceiling or price floor?
-Explain how it impacts the labour market.
+Explain how it impacts the labour market. - 5.
+Graphically draw the equilibrium point for the following table: